-The next valuation result has been delayed and is now due to be implemented from 1 April 2024.
+The result of this valuation was implemented from 1 April 2024.
+The next valuation result is due to be implemented from 1 April 2028.

-The employer's pension costs paid to TPS in the period amounted to £1,427,194 (2022: £1,345,248).
+The employer's pension costs paid to TPS in the period amounted to £1,664,520 (2023: £1,427,194).
 A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.

-Under the definitions set out in FRS 102, the TPS is a multi-employer pension scheme.
-The trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The trust has set out above the information available on the scheme.
+Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
+The academy trust is unable to identify its share of the underlying assets and liabilities of the plan.
+Accordingly, the academy trust has taken advantage of the exemption in FRS 102 and has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The academy trust has set out above, the information available on the scheme.